algrt-hm/equity-recs/README.md

 # equity-recs

-### DSI-9 Capstone Project: A recommendation system for UK equities
+### DSI-9 Capstone Project: Recommendation engine for equities investors

-A recommendaton system for UK equities
+Recommendation engine for equities investors

+This project was undertaken during my Data Science Immersive course at General Assembly in London

 - - - -
 #### Files in this repo:

 * [capstone.html](https://algrt-hm.github.io/equity-recs/capstone.html) - Capstone outputs and demonstration - best way to view
-* [capstone.ipynb](capstone.ipynb) - Capstone outputs and demonstration - uses github's live preview of jupyter notebook which breaks navigation links
+* [capstone.ipynb](capstone.ipynb) - Capstone outputs and demonstration - uses github's live preview of Jupyter notebook which breaks the navigation links